anbox-cloud/discourse-docs/howto/manage/images.md

 ## Default image
 The first image that is synchronised (usually the newest image) is marked as the default image.
-The default image is used when you create an application without the `image` field or launch a raw container without specifying any ID.
+The default image is used when you create an application without the `image` field or launch a raw instance without specifying any ID.

 You can set any image as your default with the following command: